Written by Sonny Curtis and first recorded by The Crickets (1959).

 “The Bobby Fuller Four version of ‘I Fought the Law’ was ranked #175 on the Rolling Stone list of the 500 Greatest Songs of All Time in 2004, and the same year was named one of the 500 Songs that Shaped Rock by the Rock and Roll Hall of Fame.
 ‘I Fought the Law’ has been covered in the studio or in concert by many other artists including The Dead Kennedys, Bryan Adams, John Cougar Mellencamp, Razors Edge, Bruce Springsteen, Roy Orbison, Tom Petty, Social Distortion, Mike Ness, Hank Williams Jr, Waylon Jennings, the Nitty Gritty Dirt Band,The Hoodoo Rhythm Devils, Green Day, The Ramones, Grateful Dead, Stray Cats, Mary’s Danish, Mano Negra, the Big Dirty Band, Lolita No. 18, The Brian Jonestown Massacre, Attaque 77, Die Toten Hosen, Status Quo, Nanci Griffith, and The Men They Couldn’t Hang.
 John Mellencamp’s ‘Authority Song’ was also inspired by ‘I Fought the Law’.

-“Sonny Curtis was inducted into the Rock and Roll Hall of Fame as a member of the Crickets by a special committee, aimed at correcting the mistake of not including the Crickets with Buddy Holly when Holly was first inducted in 1986.”
+“Sonny Curtis was inducted into the Rock and Roll Hall of Fame by special committee as a member of the Crickets, aimed at correcting the mistake of not including the Crickets with Buddy Holly when Holly was first inducted in 1986.”

 Paul Stefan & the Royal Lancers, “I Fought the Law” (1962):